 In its response to the bank’s inquiry, Mini Pig World produced an entirely new sales contract, which Robinson had never seen before.
 This one specifically mentions that they do not offer refunds and an alternative pig is the only recourse in this situation.

-Even though Robinson provided the sales agreement that she had been given, her bank was not in a position to debate the merits of her complaint about the two contracts, nor was it required to do so.
+Even though Robinson provided her sales agreement, her bank was not in a position to debate the merits of her complaint about the two contracts, nor was it required to do so.
 And it was unable to reverse the payment to Mini Pig World from her bank account.
 Ultimately, her bank recommended that she seek legal advice.

-She first turned to us and filed a complaint with the Better Business Bureau.
+She first turned to the Elliott Advocacy team and filed a complaint with the Better Business Bureau.

 The owner ignored all my attempts at mediation and remains in possession of Robinson’s $4,000.
 Robinson remains pigless.
 The Better Business Bureau’s inquiry also continues to be unanswered.

-Robinson has informed us that she has consulted with a lawyer and intends to retrieve her money through the court system.
+Robinson has consulted with a lawyer and intends to retrieve her money through the court system.
 Given her use of a debit card for this piggy purchase and the owner’s refusal to participate in mediation, legal action, regrettably, appears to be the only path to a positive resolution.